professional-practice/Transcription-Browser-Extension/README.md

 ## Introduction
 ---------------
-When recruiters are in the process of hiring new employees, they must speak to a varying degree of candidates in order to find those in which who are best suited for  the role that they are hiring for.
+When recruiters are in the process of hiring new employees, they must speak to a varying degree of candidates in order to find those in which are best suited for the role that they are hiring for.
 During this process, the recruiter must take note of key information regarding the candidates within their conversation, such as:

-- Desired salary,
+- Desired salary
-- Desired locations,
+- Desired locations
-- Working environment,
+- Working environment
 - Expected hours, etc.

 It is considered common practice for recruiters to take such notes while on call with a candidate.
 However, this can lead to information being falsely recorded or potentially lost amidst conversation.
 This can result in incorrectly determining the right candidate for a potential role within the company, which is the job of the recruiter.